LCA-EET/LCA/readme_new.md

 > [!NOTE]
 > You must do at least three of the following:
-> -	Killed Lon in the old Iron Throne Headquarters.
-> -	Helped Garachen outside the Ducal Palace by providing him the food from Alyth.
-> -	Dealt with the thieves outside of Three Old Kegs.
-> -	Helped Teera pay her debt.
-> -	Worked with Corwin to foil the plot by the nobles in Three Old Kegs to overthrow the Dukes.
-> -	Helped Officer Vida by requesting reinforcements on her behalf.

 #### Trial Cutscene
 Depending on CHARNAME’s choices, Corwin will vouch for them during the trial in front of the Flaming Fist headquarters.